 - Safeguarding customer funds – on 9 July 2020, the FCA published temporary finalised guidance for payment and e-money firms on strengthening prudential risk management and arrangements for safeguarding customers' funds in the light of COVID-19.
 The guidance also sets out the FCA's expectations of firms to put in place more robust plans for winding down, so that customer funds can be returned in a timely manner.
 The FCA aims to conduct a full consultation later in 2020/21 on changes to its payment services approach document.
 On 9 July 2020, the FCA also published a 'Dear CEO' letter to payment services firms and e-money issuers setting out its expectations for them to prevent consumer harm by ensuring regulatory compliance in the following six key areas: (i) safeguarding, (ii) prudential risk management, (iii) financial crime, (iv) financial promotions and consumer communications, (v) governance and oversight and (vi) records management and reporting.
 The FCA also stated that they may ask firms to demonstrate their compliance with the regulations.

 - Mortgages – the FCA is liaising with the industry on the approaches mortgage providers may take to support consumers, for instance lenders should provide a payment holiday of up to 3 months with no resulting additional fee or charge, and has provided guidance for firms.
-In additional, on 1 May 2020, the FCA published a statement on their support for mortgage prisoners.
-In it, they extended the window during which they expect firms to contact consumers about switching options by 3 months, to 1 December 2020.
-The FCA also noted that they have written to some mortgage firms expressing the importance to treat customers on variable rate mortgages fairly.
-Further, on 2 June 2020, the FCA published its final updated guidance for firms on mortgages outlining the options firms will be required to provide customers coming to an end of a payment holiday and information for consumers.
-The guidance, which came in force on 4 June 2020, sets out the following measures: customers who can afford to return to full repayment to do so, anyone who continues to need help gets help (including customers in payment shortfall, further payment holidays or other forms of support), extends the time the scheme for payment holidays is available to people who may be impacted at a later date, extends the ban on repossessions of homes to 31 October, ensures customer's credit files are not negatively impacted and, if possible, providing personalised information.
+On 2 June 2020, the FCA published its final updated guidance for firms on mortgages outlining the options firms will be required to provide customers coming to an end of a payment holiday and information for consumers.
+The guidance came in force on 4 June 2020 and expired n 31 October 2020.
 On 28 July 2020, the FCA published a statement on mortgage prisoners and a consultation paper with proposals to support some consumers in the mortgage market.
 The consultation paper sets out in more detail the FCA's proposals to tackle potential harms that may impact borrowers affected by COVID-19.
-The consultation closes on 8 September 2020.
+The consultation closed on 8 September 2020.

 - Withdrawals from restricted access accounts – the FCA updated its webpage on 5 May 2020 setting out its expectations of firms handling requests from customers to withdraw funds from restricted accounts.
 The FCA expects firms to treat customers fairly, communicate effectively and consider the needs of vulnerable customers.
 It does not, however, expect firms to offer access to all customers or unlimited access to funds but rather to consider the impact of COVID-19 on an individual basis.